Universitat Internacional de Catalunya

 The exam will constitue 60% of the final grade, and the workshop average the remaining 40%.

-*To pass the second call and subsequent calls, students will have to be evaluated again of the parts they have failed.
+The evaluation criteria for the second sitting is the same as for the first sitting.
+To pass the second call students will be evaluated again ONLY of the parts they have failed.

 Bibliography and resources